The One Beauty Product Maude Apatow Always Steals From Leslie Mann

 Of course, a big part of growing up is learning from your own mistakes and experimenting with makeup, which is something Apatow says she's learned from her role in HBO's Euphoria.
 "My character didn't wear any of the super-crazy looks, but the show definitely expanded my makeup horizons," she says.
 "Now, I feel like I can wear bright eyeshadow — not just browns and neutrals — and still look normal, like myself."

 While Mann says she loves watching her daughters play with makeup and definitely encourages it, she's got her signature look on lock: a bright orange-red lip.
 In fact, she never leaves the house without Chanel Rouge Coco lipstick in her crossbody bag.
 With her makeup routine pretty set, she spends more time on her skin care.
 "In my everyday routine, I'm pretty invested in my skin," Mann explains, noting a few of her must-have products.
-"I always use Jergen's Sunless Tanning Mousse on my body and Sisley moisturizer on my face.
+"I always use Jergens Natural Glow Instant Sun Sunless Tanning Mousse on my body and Sisley moisturizer on my face.
 I also love the M-61 Peel Pads for exfoliating and brightening."

 Advertisement